ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 (measured in octets or packets).
 This includes data packets in the current outstanding window that are inflight and have not been acknowledged or marked lost (e.g. "pipe" from {{RFC6675}} or "bytes_in_flight" from {{RFC9002}}).
-This does not include pure ACK packets.
+This MUST NOT include pure ACK packets.

 ###### Per-packet (P) state {#per-packet-p-state}